societe-generale/code2pg/README.md

 apt-get install libtext-asciitable-perl libfile-slurp-perl libfile-find-rule-perl
 ```

-The script has been tested on Windows with Strawberry Perl (v5.24.3) and works without extra.
+The script has been tested on Windows with Strawberry Perl (v5.24.3) with the proper modules installed (the CPAN client can be used for this).
 A warning is issued though as `wc` is usually not recognized.

 Installation
 ------------